| |

 to drop off the bread.

-How much do you think you will need to make?
+How many loaves do you think you will need to make?

-Think about how many items you think you and your helpers
+Think about how many loaves you think you and your helpers

 can produce so you can offer a realistic guess to the